threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_network.md

 - `Payment currency`: the currency that will be used for the payment.
 - `Expiration time`: a network expiration time (minutes=m ,hour=h, day=d, week=w, month=M) is how long you want that solution to live on the grid.
 - `IP version` : (IPv4 or IPv6) Version of the entrypoint node.
-- `IP range` : Configure your network manually by choosing an IP range to use or the deployer can choose for you and generate an IP range automatically.
+- `IP range` : Configure your network manually by choosing an IP range to use or the deployer could choose for you and generate an IP range automatically.

 ### Chatflow steps